 Additional Online Links & Resources (Available 24/7)

 Online Physical Injury / Accident Intake Form: bit.ly/Fill-Out-Your-Online-History

 Online Functional Medicine Assessment: bit.ly/functionmed

-The information herein on "The Role of Mitochondrial Dysfunction and Pain: Fibromyalgia" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Role of Mitochondrial Dysfunction and Pain: Fibromyalgia" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST